KimEunSeop/KimEunSeop/README.md

 I'm Eunseop Kim, and I want to be the happiest engineer 😄😄.

 My major is Computer Science and engineering.
-I'm 4th grade in KOREATECH.

 ## 📫 How to reach me: ...